home-assistant/developers.home-assistant/blog/2024-03-04-config-entry-reconfigure-step.md

 ### Integrations updating existing config entries

-Some integrations implements a reconfiguration option by updating an existing config entry if a matching config entry is being created by the user.
-This is no longer allowed, integrations should be migrated to implement the `reconfigure` step.
+Some integrations implement a reconfiguration option by updating an existing config entry if a matching config entry is being created by the user.
+This is no longer allowed, and integrations should be migrated to implement the `reconfigure` step.

 ### Reconfiguration vs. Reauthentication